Explore more this summer - free gift

 boy in the forest holding a very long branch like a javelin

-Go Hug a Tree: 6 Woodsy Activities to Encourage a Lifelong Love of the Forest for Your Kids
+6 Activities for Kids to Encourage a Love of the Forest

-But how do you keep your kids engaged once you get to the woods?
-And how do you encourage the exploration, curiosity and wonder that unfolds to be brought home for extended open-ended play?
-The following is a list of 6 activities and crafts that will engage your kids while in the woods and then allow them to bring the spirit of the woods home.
+But once you arrive, how do you keep kids engaged in nature?
+And how can you extend that sense of wonder beyond the trail and into everyday open-ended play at home?
+Below, you’ll find six simple forest activities and nature crafts designed to spark exploration, encourage hands-on learning, and bring the magic of the woods home.
 So lace up your sneakers or hiking boots and head out the door because the compass is pointing to fun!

 6 Activities to Encourage a Lifelong Love of the Forest for Your Kids